neal-logan/ea-nasir/docs/SETUP.md

 - Python 3.11.9 on Windows 10
 - Ibis framework with DuckDB backend for data manipulation
-- Pandas for interoperability between packages (hope to phase this out)
+- Pandas for interoperability between packages
-- Skforecast for forecasting
+- Skforecast for forecasting?
 - Probably something for reinforcement learning?

 ### Setup